inspired/TA-Stanley-Access_Control/README.md

 # TA-Stanley-Access_Control
-Splunk TA for Stanley Access Control Logs retrieved from database with DB Connect
+Splunk TA for Stanley Access Control Logs retrieved from database with DB Connect.
+All sources/destinations/assets are prefixed with "Door_" for easier asset management

+# CIM compatibility
+* Authentication

 ## Sample event